Wasteful Wednesday collapse again as ex-Owl haunts his former club at Oxford

-Wasteful Sheffield Wednesday collapse again as ex-Owl haunts his former club at Oxford United
+Oxford United v Sheffield Wednesday: Owls collapse again as ex-player haunts his former club

 Sheffield Wednesday were downed by a former player in a disappointing collapse against Oxford United.